 You usually enter only the number of the miscellaneous function in the programming dialog.
-Some miscellaneous functions can be programmed with additional parameters.
-In this case, the dialog is continued for the parameter input.
+With some miscellaneous functions, the dialog is extended so that you can enter the required parameters for this function.

 In the Manual operation and Electronic handwheel operating modes, the M functions are entered with the M soft key.